Why is Microlearning an Effective Tool for Employee Development?

 - Software Advice report about learning techniques included a survey of 385 employees.
-More than 50% of the respondents would choose learning courses in the workplace, if they would be shorter.
+More than 50% of the respondents would choose learning courses in the workplace if they would be shorter.
 Not only are shorter courses better for retention but they are also easier to plan into everyday schedules.

-- Learning for 5-7 minute short periods matches human attention span, since it becomes shorter over time.
+- Learning for 5-7 minute short periods matches human attention span since it becomes shorter over time.
 On average, in one hour a person switches gadgets 21 times.
 This tendency affects the productivity of an employee and the amount of attention that one task can get from the employee.

-- Other research, however, states that an employee spends 11 minutes on a task until a call, an e-mail or another co-worker interrupts it.
+- Another research, however, states that an employee spends 11 minutes on a task until a call, an e-mail or another co-worker interrupts it.
 In these minutes, the task usually is split into several smaller tasks, leaving around 3 minutes for each of the tasks.
 If these tasks include consumption of information, especially in digital form, only 20 seconds are dedicated to this bit of information, before attention switches to a different page.

 - Microlearning is mostly organized to be digital and easily accessible, therefore mobile.
 It cuts the costs of rent and lecturers salary as well as the cost of materials – no more need for making paper copies and stacking stationery in piles.

-- It is not only cost effective but also less time consuming in preparation and updating.
+- It is not only cost-effective but also less time-consuming in preparation and updating.
 To update information on a digital platform is way easier than to change the presentation and print new handouts.

 It is known that microlearning courses are easier to develop, update and distribute but what do they give to employees?

-- The concept of this learning approach is designed to be revised numerous times, therefore all of the knowledge is more likely to be saved in employees‘ long term memory.
+- The concept of this learning approach is designed to be revised numerous times, therefore all of the knowledge is more likely to be saved in employees’ long-term memory.

-- The shortness of these studies motivate employees to engage more as shorter courses can be completed quicker, therefore employees feel accomplishment which motivates for further work.
+- The shortness of these studies motivate employees to engage more as shorter courses can be completed quicker, therefore employees feel accomplishment which motivates them for further work.